ngebodh/resources/README.md

     * A channel, which is the medium over which the signal, carrying the information that composes the message, is sent
     * A receiver, which transforms the signal back into the message intended for delivery
     * A destination, which can be a person or a machine, for whom or which the message is intended

+    [More on Shannon](https://thebitplayer.com/#more-information) and his contributions to the world of Computer sci, entropy, info theory, signal detection etc.

   </details>